 Obstetrical and Gynecological Care

-For deliveries we rely on our own Family Medicine Physicians, Dr. Michael Thompson and Dr. Kevin Zent, both who love delivering babies.
-We also partner with Rochester OB/GYN and our co-founder and long time supporter, Garrison Women’s Health Center for additional obstetrical, prenatal specialty care and deliveries.
+For deliveries we rely on our own Family Medicine Physician, Dr. Michael Thompson who loves delivering babies.
+We also partner with Rochester OB/GYN, Dover Women’s Health, and our co-founder and long time supporter, Garrison Women’s Health Center for additional obstetrical, prenatal specialty care and deliveries.

 The Prenatal Team uses a comprehensive, friendly approach, individualizing each woman’s care.
-Our providers, registered nurses, nutritionists, social workers and breast feeding counselors. offer support, resources, and answers to your questions during your pregnancy.
+Our providers, midwives registered nurses, nutritionists, social workers and breast feeding counselors. offer support, resources, and answers to your questions during your pregnancy.
 We follow you through your delivery with our OB/GYN partners.
+We deliver at both Wentworth-Douglass and Frisbie Memorial Hospitals.
 After your baby is born, you and your child can continue at Goodwin Community Health as a family unit.

 Baby Steps Program